What Is Klonopin Used For?

 Depending on how the person recovers from their overdose, they may stay in the emergency department until they are stabilized.
 If the overdose was intentional, they will likely undergo a psychiatric evaluation before leaving the hospital.
 If the individual experienced significant respiratory depression or coma during the overdose, they will be referred to the intensive care unit (ICU) for further care.8

-Strategies to reduce the likelihood of overdosing include adhering closely to a prescribed dosing regimen, never using it without a prescription, and avoiding a potentially dangerous mix of Klonopin with other substances (e.g., opioid painkillers, alcohol, other sedatives).
-For those struggling with an addiction, though, these precautions may be easier said than put into practice.
+Strategies to reduce the likelihood of overdosing on Klonopin include adhering closely to a prescribed dosing regimen, never using it without a prescription, and avoiding the potentially dangerous mix of Klonopin with other substances (e.g. opioid painkillers, alcohol, other sedatives).
+For those struggling with addictions, though, these precautions may be easier said than put into practice.

 Treatment options include:9,10